Karthikeyan-1810/peer-review/README.md

 3. After connected to other users or groups, if you send a rude word to other users, you would be asked to disconnected from the server.
 4. Also after connection, there exists possible XSS attacks if user send malicious python code from the input box.

-##### We are sorry that as beginners in this subject, our limited abilities are not able to achieve all the requirements.
+##### We are sorry that as beginners in this subject, we have already try our best but our limited abilities are not able to achieve every requirements.
 We would be appreciated if you could point out the shortcomings and give detailed code or suggestions for improvement.